microsoft/Web-Dev-For-Beginners/7-vue/README.md

 We'll start from scratch on your local computer.
 Navigate to an area where you want to create your new web app and use your terminal or command line to use the Vue CLI to scaffold an app.
 Type: `vue create my-pet-app`.
 A folder with that name will be created in your specified location.

-Answer the CLI questions to create a Vue 3 app:
+Answer the CLI questions to create a Vue 2* app:

-`Default (Vue 3 Preview) ([Vue 3] babel, eslint)`
+`Default ([Vue 2] babel, eslint)`

+* Vue 3 is out and many folks are using it, but the styling library we use in this tutorial does not yet support it yet, so we will stick to Vue 2 for now.

 Your app is scaffolded and initialized.
+Navigate to the folder and run the app as it looks so far:

+`cd my-pet-app && npm run serve`

+Your app should open in a browser window - you'll see the Vue logo and some text.

+Open the folder in VS Code.
+You'll see several files.

 ---